discoverygarden/Crayfish-Commons-Syn/README.md

 ## Introduction

-Syn parsing removed with Crayfish-Commons 4.x, (to be) re-implemented on top of Lexik JWT.
+Syn parsing removed with Crayfish-Commons 4.x, (to be) re-implemented on top of Lexik JWT; however, this left some use cases uncovered with respect to multi-tenacy.

 ## Requirements